BlazingNeutron/reverie/README.md

 # Development

 It is recommended to use the devcontainers.
-On the host machine add an entry to /etc/hosts: `127.0.0.1  y-sweet`

 Start the frontend and backend servers with
 `npm start`